The Silkworms

 There is no word to tell them that they are free,

-And they are not; ancestral voices bind them
+And they are not.
+Ancestral voices bind them

 Even in the young, each like a little dragon

-Rambing and green upon his mulberry leaf,
+Rambling and green upon his mulberry leaf,

 So full of life, it seems, the voice has spoken: